dabrahams/Contracts/Contracts.md

 <!-- insert existing material about documentation/local reasoning
 here. -->

+### Put it in comments

+Lastly, I want to say, this documentation should go in your code,
+because:

+1. That puts the two things that should correspond—documentation and implementation—next to one another, so you can see when they don't match up.
+People sometimes complain that docs always go out of date, but that's kind of the point.

+2. That makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.

+** Implementation comments indicate a missing refactor
 ## Language / Library Support

 You may have heard that some languages have features to support Design by Contract.
 In general, that means you can write *parts* of your contracts as code, and get some checking at runtime to make sure they're upheld: